haowu1701/haowu1701.github.io/_pages/about.md

 **Bachelor of Engineering in Food Science and Engineering** (2017.09 – 2021.07)
 **Minor:** Data Science and Big Data Technology

 ---

-### 🌱 Beyond Research
-Outside of academics, I enjoy science communication, cooking, and producing microbiology-themed educational content on Bilibili as **“胡萝卜不是菌”**.

----

 If you are interested in collaboration or discussing research ideas, feel free to contact me at **yunan@ad.unc.edu**.